 Here is a list of my favourite Shakespeare sonnets.
-As is often the case with Stage Milk, the audacious title is backed by very little.
-Poetry is completely subjective and a deeply personal thing, so you may completely disagree.
-Shakespeare has 154 sonnets, so to pick a top 10 has not been easy.
-Anyway, I think this list should be a good starting point if you want to learn more about Shakespeare sonnets.
+As is often the case with these top 10 lists, the audacious title is backed by little more than my subjective love for Shakespeare’s intriguing sonnets.
+Poetry is completely subjective and a deeply personal thing, so you may completely disagree, in fact I hope you do.
+Shakespeare has 154 sonnets, so to pick a top 15 has not been easy.
+The sonnets investigate love, loss, deception, time, youth and are certainly not simple love poems.

 Shall I compare thee to a summer’s day?